-- Energy Efficiency and Alternative Energy Methods
+- " Energy Efficiency and Alternative Energy Methods, including Fleet Vehicle Management and Electric Vehicle Charging Stations

-- Mobility Options
+- " Mobility Options

-- Stormwater Management and " Greenspace
+- " Stormwater Management and Greenspace

-- Waste Reduction and Management "
+- " Waste Reduction and Management

-- Policies Changes "
+- " Policies Changes and Hazard Mitigation Planning

-- Enhance Quality of Life
+- " Enhance Quality of Life

 The graphic on the facing page shows how each of these topics fits into creating a more sustainable future for the City.
 Example best practices are included within each topic area.